header

 This site presents a view into the State of Nevada's mining past, as well as a view of its present day rugged beauty.
 Since eighty six percent of the state is government owned property, mainly controlled by the Bureau of Land Management (BLM), a large portion of Nevada is vast unpopulated expanses of desert and mountains.
 Although one can drive what seems to be endless miles and see nothing but sparse desert and barren mountains, there is scenic beauty if one looks closely and appreciates the beauty of the desert.

 Did you know that Nevada has more mountain ranges (314) than any state in the United States?
-I have also been told that Nevada has the most hot springs of any state.
+Nevada also has the most hot springs of any state (312), with geo thermal activity bubbling under its desert crust in every county.
+These hot springs range from comfortably warm spa-like to lobster boiling hot.

 SlideShows